NU-CUCIS/OPV_extratrees/README.md

 4. Alok Choudhary (choudhar@eecs.northwestern.edu)

-The development team would like thank our collaborator <a href="https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=40386">Prof. Alona Furmanchuk</a> at Northwestern's school of medicines for helping us with her expertise in molecular modeling.
+The development team would like thank our collaborator <a href="https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=40386">Prof. Alona Furmanchuk</a> at Northwestern University Feinberg School of Medicine.

 ## Citation